sous-chefs/nfs/README.md

   - additional export options as an array, excluding the parameterized sync/async, ro/rw options, and anoymous mappings
   - defaults to `root_squash`

+* suffix
+  - custom parameters added to the end of line.

 ## nfs::default recipe

 The default recipe installs and configures the common components for an NFS client, at an effective protocol level of